ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * In case of error 11, the Administrator has the following options.

    - The Administrator simply tries again later on.
-The new POST request to the group-collection resource specifies the group name originally suggested in the previous request that triggered the error response (see {{collection-resource-post}}).
+The new POST request to the group-collection resource specifies the same group name originally suggested in the previous request that triggered the error response (see {{collection-resource-post}}).
 This option fundamentally relies on the Group Manager freeing up group names, hence it is not viable if considerably or indefinitely postponing the creation of the group is not acceptable.

    - The Administrator sends a new POST request to the group-collection resource right away, specifying a different group name than the one suggested in the previous request that triggered the error response.
-The new group name suggested by the Administrator must be such that the following holds.
+The new group name suggested by the Administrator should be such that the following holds.

-      Let us define: i) S as the set of all the scope entries in the Administrator's Access Token, such that the old group name matched with each of those scope entries; ii) S' as the set of all the scope entries in the Administrator's Access Token, such that the new group name matches with each of those scope entries.
+      Let us define: i) S, as the set of all the scope entries in the Administrator's Access Token, such that the old group name matched with each of those scope entries; ii) S', as the set of all the scope entries in the Administrator's Access Token, such that the new group name matches with each of those scope entries.
 Then, S' is neither equal to S nor a subset of S.

    - The Administrator requests a new Access Token to the Authorization Server, in order to update its access rights, and have a new granted scope whose scope entries specify more and/or different group name patterns than the old Access Token.

       After uploading the new Access Token to the Group Manager, the Administrator can send a new POST request to the group-collection resource.
-When doing so, the Administrator suggests a new group name to the Group Manager according to the same criteria discussed in the previous option.
+When doing so, the Administrator suggests a new group name to the Group Manager, according to the same criteria discussed for the previous option.

 # Security Considerations # {#sec-security-considerations}